deeps00007/floating_promo_video/README.md

 ## Why use it?

 - Plug-and-play overlay (`FloatingPromoVideoOverlay`) for fast integration
+- Smoothly fades and scales in 3 seconds after page load
+- Expands into an immersive full-screen video player on tap
 - Supports Instagram media via your backend token endpoint
 - Works without backend using direct MP4 URLs
-- Tap to expand/collapse, drag to reposition, mute/unmute, close for session
+- Drag to reposition, mute/unmute, and dismiss for the session

 ## Preview